 Ana Mónica Fonseca is a Postdoctoral researcher at the Center for International Studies at the University Institute Lisbon (ISCTE-IUL) and a Guest Assistant Professor at the History Department also at ISCTE-IUL.
 Her main research areas are Southern Europe democratic transitions, Portuguese-German relations during Cold War, transatlantic relations, German History, democracy promotion and transnational history

-Manuel João Ramos, PhD. and habil., is Associate Professor in Anthropology at ISCTE - University Institute of Lisbon and Deputy Director of CEI-IUL.
+Manuel João Ramos is Associate Professor with habilitation in Anthropology at ISCTE - University Institute of Lisbon.
 He publishes on on risk and conflict, mainly on the Horn of Africa.

-Luís Nuno Rodrigues - Deputy Director of CEI-IUL; Director of the Master in International Studies at ISCTE-IUL
+Luís Nuno Rodrigues - Director of CEI-IUL; Director of the Master in International Studies at ISCTE-IUL

-Luís Nuno Rodrigues is Associate Professor at the Department of History of ISCTE, University Institute of Lisbon (www.iscte.pt), where he coordinates the graduate program on History, Defense and International Relations, the Master in International Studies.
-Luís Nuno Rodrigues is a researcher at CEI-IUL, Center for International Studies.
-He is also the Editor of the Portuguese Journal of Social Science.
-A former Fulbright student, Rodrigues holds a PhD in American History from the University of Wisconsin, Madison, USA.
+Luís Nuno Rodrigues holds a PhD in American History from the University of Wisconsin and is an Associate Professor at the Department of History of ISCTE-IUL, where he coordinates the graduate program on History, Defense and International Relations and the Master in International Studies.
+Luís Nuno Rodrigues is the director of CEI-IUL and also the coordinator of the research group 'Institutions, Governance and International Relations' of the same research centre.
+He is the Editor of the Portuguese Journal of Social Sciences.
 His most recent book is a collective volume on worldwide perceptions of NATO, six decades after its creation.

 Filipe Romão is invited assistant professor at ISCTE-IUL and associate researcher at CEI-IUL.
 Professor at the Department of International Relations, Universidade Autónoma de Lisboa.
 PhD in International Relations by the University of Coimbra